alicolville/Weight-Tracker/readme.txt

 	[weight-loss-tracker-most-recent-bmi] - Displays the user's BMI for most recent weight [weight-loss-tracker-total-lost] - Total lost / gained by the entire community.
 	[weight-loss-tracker-league-table] - Show a league table of weight loss users.
+	[weight-loss-tracker-progress-bar] - Show a progress bar indicating progress towards target weight.
+	[weight-loss-tracker-reminder].
+This allows you to display reminder messages for users to add a target weight or weight / measurement entry for the day.

 	[Read our Shortcode guide on GitHub](https://github.com/yekenuk/Weight-Loss-Tracker/wiki/Shortcodes)